 Paldiski linn, Lääne-Harju vald, Harju maakond

-Paldiski harbour was destined to become an important stronghold in the Russian defence system, and Czar Peter the Great designed the Dutch type fortifications himself.
-The fortress with five bastions, located on Pakri peninsula, was cut into the high limestone as one solid construction; the earth walls were 4 m high and 17 m above the sea level.
+Paldiski harbour was destined to become an important stronghold in the Russian defence system, and Czar Peter the Great designed the Dutch-type fortifications himself.
+The fortress with five bastions, located on Pakri peninsula, was cut into the high limestone as one solid construction; the earth walls were 4 m high and 17 m above sea level.
 In 1790, the fortress had over 40 cannons.

-Between 1939 and 1940, oil storages were built in the moat and a railway branch was extended to the fortress; however, the branch was destroyed during the war.
-During post-war period, gravel was taken from the earth walls for construction and roads, thus destroying walls between the east and south-east bastions.
+Between 1939 and 1940, oil storage was built in the moat and a railway branch was extended to the fortress; however, the branch was destroyed during the war.
+During the post-war period, gravel was taken from the earth walls for construction and roads, thus destroying walls between the east and southeast bastions.